Rikkapika/Server-Documenation/Welcome To The Documentation.md

 #### Wiki & Documentation
 You can find all server information using the wiki, found here: http://wiki.syszee.me/.
 If you have any questions **DO NOT** ask them in-game, you will simply be directed to the wiki.
 If you're 100% certain that you've already read through the wiki and just cannot find an answer, then you may ask a community leader.

+> *If you're experiencing a bug on the server please report it, you can do that here: http://bugs.syszee.me/*

 #### Quick Useful Commands

 ```
 /rules - Provides a general set of rules to follow within the community.
 /help - Provides a list of ALL commands you, individually, are able to use.
 /motd - Shows the general message of the day information, surprisingly not a daily thing.
+/helpop - Ask an online staff member to assist you in-game.
-/motd more - Provides additional information on the state of the server.
+/spawn - Go back to the main spawnpoint of the server.
 ```

 > *Thanks for reading thus far!
 Please consider checking back here frequently, as updates should be published regularly.*